dekritpn/yao/README.md

 # YAO: Yet Another Othello

 This is a simple implementation of the Othello game played in the terminal.
-You will play as the Black pieces against a simple AI that plays as the White pieces.
+You will play as the Blue pieces against a simple AI that plays as the Yellow pieces.

 ## Features